Falc00n007/MulticloudK8sclusters4Gitlab/README.md

 <p align="center">
 <img src="https://github.com/Falc00n007/MulticloudK8sclusters4Gitlab/blob/main/multicluster-002.png">
 </p>
+Within the template project, you will find an install.yml file that contains content resembling the gitlab-ci.yml file discussed earlier in this section.

 #Continued!
 I am currently working on developing the documentation.
 It will take some time to complete.
 Please follow me for updates so that we can move forward together.
 Thank you.